 City of Boulder Crisis Services

-Community members often express that they don’t know what to do when they see someone they’re worried about, or witness behavior that is concerning but not criminal.
+It can be tough to know what to do when someone appears to be in crisis, or is demonstrating behavior that is concerning but not criminal.
 While there is not a perfect answer to most situations, this FAQ contains some answers to more specific, frequently asked questions about how to get help when you’re not sure what to do.
-The FAQ does not cover services offered outside of the city of Boulder through Boulder County, Boulder Sheriff’s Department or City of Longmont.

 Access the Crisis Intervention Response Team